 - Take the ACT exam (for applicants under 21 years of age).

 - Complete Learning Support courses prior to the application deadline to the nursing program as determined by the requirements specified in the Admission Requirements of the RSCC catalog under “General Student Classifications.”

 - Pass the nursing pre-admission test by the application deadline.
-Preadmission testing for entrance into the Nursing program is waived for those applicants with a previously earned associate degree or above from an accredited college (SACS or equivalent accrediting body.)
+Preadmission testing for entrance into the Nursing program is waived for those applicants with a previously earned associate degree or above from an accredited college (SACSCOC or equivalent accrediting body.)

 - Licensed Practical Nurses may be admitted by fulfilling the following:

 - Meet requirements A, B, C, and D in the above Section I.